-The Atelier DeLibro is highly skilled in Book and Paper Conservation.
-Located in Gisborne (New Zealand), DeLibro is looking to preserve and promote the historical international patrimony.
-Conserving is a way to protect a source, to give an access previously impossible to a document and to carry on the life of the objects which could get damaged and disappear from the knowledge of Humanity.
+DeLibro is highly skilled in Book and Paper Conservation.
+Located in Nantes in France, DeLibro is looking to preserve and promote the cultural Heritage worldwide.
+Conserving is a way to protect a source, to give an access previously impossible to a document and therefore to carry on the life of the objects which could get damaged and disappear from the knowledge of Humanity.

 The Atelier DeLibro does exist since 2010 in Grenade, Spain.
 Specialized in Book and Paper Conservation, DeLibro cooperates with several institutions as museums, libraries, archives, but also collectors and antics bookshops.
 The Atelier DeLibro worked for example with the University of Grenade, The municipal Archives, the Museum Casa de los Tiros, the antics bookshop Reciclaje and other important figures of the world of the book in this region.
 But thanks to various contacts and multiple experiences in France, Spain, Latin America, New-Zealand and even in the Antarctic, the Atelier DeLibro gained a very international view of the profession and is always looking for going to European or international projects.
 The Atelier has recently moved to New Zealand and is always looking forward to encountering challenging and enriching collaborations.
 Now back to France, the studio is set up in Nantes at the 16Ter, a center of conservation where different conservators share their specialities and work together to improve the quality and the recognition of their role.